microsoft/verona/docs/internal/compiler-steps.md

 The end result is a single meta-module containing all modules: the main directory and all included modules from any module.
 This final module must contain a `Main` class with a `main(env : Env) : I32` method on any of the sub-modules, that will be the entry point for the program.
+There could be a compiler flag to change the name of the `Main` class and method, but it must retain the same requirements.
 Having zero or more than one `Main` classes is a compiler error.

 ### Foreign Code